Tsumanga-Studios/asyncmongo3/README.md

 About
 -----

-Some features are not currently implemented:
+As of latest merge from upstream: some features are not currently implemented:

 * directly interfacing with indexes, dropping collections
 * retrieving results in batches instead of all at once